lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Logical delete (is_deleted flag) for 30 days, then physical purge for compliance after 90 days — gives fast logical rollback for users and safe physical cleanup.
 - Use Jobs that produce a dry-run report each day and then perform the archive/purge weekly when approvals are applied.

-If you want, I can draft a concrete job script (Python or SQL) for your environment: specify partition scheme, archive location (Delta vs Parquet), and retention windows.

 ## How do you use Unity Catalog to manage data governance, access control, and auditing in Databricks data warehousing?
 Short answer